I’m a Muslim mum and these are my tips on how to make life easier during Ramadan

 • Soft play / park / garden walks

-So if you feel like you haven’t had a chance to pray as much as you would have liked to, or connect with God during the month, you’ve actually been doing it all along as you are already carrying out an act of worship by parenting.
+Parenting in itself is a form of worship.
+Muslims believe that raising children to worship Allah (God) and follow the Sunnah (practices) of the Prophet (Peace Be Upon Him) is part of our duty as parents.
+So, if you feel like you haven’t had a chance to pray or connect with God as much, remember, you’ve actually been doing it all along and are already carrying out an act of worship by parenting.